mymagic/open_hub/protected/modules/interest/readme.md

-This module serve as a starting base for your newly created module.
+This module allow members to set interest to provide recommendation.